Should Students Pay Full Price for an Online Education During the Pandemic?

 How have tuition rates changed over the past several years?

-Higher education institutions have struggled in recent years to compensate forand declining enrollment.
+Higher education institutions have struggled in recent years to compensate for public funding cuts and declining enrollment.
 The financial burden has been shifted to students and their families, resulting in steady tuition increases over the last decade.

-According to the, undergraduate tuition, fees, room, and board rose 31% at public institutions and 23% at private nonprofit institutions from 2007 to 2017.
+According to the National Center for Education Statistics, undergraduate tuition, fees, room, and board rose 31% at public institutions and 23% at private nonprofit institutions from 2007 to 2017.

 Tuition has continued to increase since then, although the rate of increase has slowed somewhat.
-According to the, tuition costs rose by less than 4% from 2018-2020.
+According to the College Board, tuition costs rose by less than 4% from 2018-2020.

-As campus tuition and fees have steadily risen, average online program costs have dropped by 10% since 2017.
-According to internal data from OnlineU, public online programs lowered rates by 12.5%, costing $12,570 for the 2020-21 school year on average.
-Private schools have dropped rates by 9.5% over the last three years, decreasing average tuition costs to $14,068 in 2020.
+As campus tuition and fees have steadily risen, average online program costs have dropped by almost 8% since 2017.
+According to internal data from OnlineU, public online programs lowered rates by 23.18%, costing $10,537 for the 2020-21 school year on average.
+Private online schools have slightly increased rates by 5.22% over the last three years, increasing median tuition costs to $14,740 in 2020.

-Online programs are in part able to offer lower rates because, although implementing a solid online curriculum may be an investment, schools can use their online platform toand reduce overhead costs.
+Online programs are in part able to offer lower rates because, although implementing a solid online curriculum may be an investment, schools can use their online platform to increase enrollment and reduce overhead costs.